ssbc/ssb-ebt/README.md

 ### ebt.peerStatus (id, cb)

-query the status of replication for id. returns a small data structure showing the replication state for all peers we are currently connected to.
+query the status of replication for a given feed id. returns a small data structure showing the replication state for all peers we are currently connected to.